-I love spaghetti squash mostly because it doubles as a pasta substitute with the added benefits of few calories and plenty of folic acid, potassium, vitamin A and beta carotene.
+I love spaghetti squash mostly because it doubles as a pasta substitute with the added benefits of a few calories and plenty of folic acid, potassium, vitamin A, and beta-carotene.
 I’ve had varying results when growing this winter squash, which I chalk up to weather conditions during the growing season.
 Sometimes, I have fruit that doesn’t seem to be quite ready to pick, yet Mother Nature has other plans.
 So, the question is, will spaghetti squash ripen off the vine?
 Read on to learn more.

 Will Spaghetti Squash Ripen Off the Vine?

-Well the short answer is “yes” to ripening of spaghetti squash off the vine.
+Well, the short answer is “yes” to the ripening of spaghetti squash off the vine.
 The longer answer involves a “maybe.”
 I’m not getting all wishy-washy on you.
 The fact is that the answer depends on spaghetti squash ripeness, or how mature the squash is.

 How to Ripen Green Spaghetti Squash

 If summer is waning and you are getting nervous about the ripening of your spaghetti squash, you can try to speed things up in a couple of ways.
-You can trim any leaves that may be blocking the sun from the squash or you can try root pruning.
-To root prune, go 3-4 inches from the main stem and cut straight down 6-8 inches.
+You can trim any leaves that may be blocking the sun from the squash, or you can try root pruning.
+To root prune, go 3 to 4 inches (8-10 cm.) from the main stem and cut straight down 6 to 8 inches (15-20 cm.).
 Repeat the cut on the other side of the plant to form an “L” shape.